Trip To Japan

 Silhouetted visitors take photos of two large whale sharks swimming gracefully in a brightly lit aquarium tank, surrounded by smaller fish.
 The serene underwater scene is viewed through a large glass window.

-Each section recreates a specific marine habitat, giving you a chance to see animals in environments designed to match their natural homes.
-Kaiyukan isn’t just about display—it’s about understanding the diversity and importance of marine life.
-Here’s a look at the top 10 exhibits that make Kaiyukan worth a visit.
+Each section recreates a specific marine habitat, allowing visitors to see animals in environments that match their natural homes.
+Kaiyukan isn't just about display—it's about understanding the diversity and importance of marine life.

 Featured tour